-Google Shopping has the potential to produce one of the highest returns on investment (ROI) of any of the available advertising methods for ecommerce retailers using the Google AdWords platform.
+Google Shopping has the potential to produce one of the highest returns on investment (ROI) for ecommerce retailers advertising online.
 For those new to online marketing, that is a good thing, in fact, perhaps the most important thing!!!
 A high ROI means that the money that is invested in a marketing channel is generating a high return of sales for the investment.

 ROI Calculation = (Gain from investment – Cost of Investment) / Cost of Investment

-Time again, I have seen client’s campaigns attain a higher ROI from Google Shopping than that attained from either Google Search or Content (including retargeting) advertising making it an important part of Google advertising for ecommerce retailers.
-However, these results are sometimes only attainable when using advanced techniques such as segmenting Google Shopping campaigns, which this blog post is dedicated.
+Over the last few years, I have consistently seen client’s Google Shopping campaigns attain a higher ROI than that attained from either Google Search or Display (retargeting) advertising making it an important part of Google advertising for ecommerce retailers.
+However, being able to achieve a really high ROI can typically only be attained by using advanced techniques such as segmenting Google Shopping campaigns, which this article is dedicated.

 A Quick Review – How Google Shopping Works

-Typically Google Shopping results are displayed either at the very top of the page before the organic listings or in the upper right quadrant (as seen in the example below).
-Google Shopping results can also be viewed by clicking on the Shopping tab in the upper menu next to the default Web tab.
+Google Shopping results are displayed at the very top of the page before the organic listings (as seen in the example below).
+Google Shopping results can also be viewed by clicking on the Shopping tab in the upper menu next to the default ‘All’ link.

-Google uses a real time auction system just like search results to determine which products are listed.
-Only products from retailers who have a feed sent to a Google merchant center account and have linked the feed to a Shopping campaign in AdWords are eligible to have their products display.
-For directions on how to get started with Google Shopping, see my blog post Google Shopping – What It Is, How It Has Changed.
+Google uses a real time auction system just like search results to list products in Google Shopping.
+In order for products to appear, they must be included within a merchant’s approved Google Merchant Center Account.
+The Merchant Center account must also be actively linked to an active Shopping campaign within the Google Ads interface.
+For directions on how to get started with Google Shopping, see my article Google Shopping – What It Is, How It Has Changed.

-Once connected, Google AdWords allows advertisers to optimize their listings based on populated fields contained in their data feed.
-For detailed information on what different fields Google supports, read this blog post – Top Tips To Optimize Google Shopping.
+Once connected to a Google Merchant Center account containing approved products, Google Ads allows advertisers to optimize their listings based on populated fields contained within their submitted products.
+For detailed information on what different fields Google supports, read this article – Top Tips To Optimize Google Shopping.

 In addition, Google also allows advertisers to add promotions to their Google Shopping listings, which is another great way to increase click through rates (CTR).
-Note, Google promotions are added through the merchant center account rather the AdWords account.
-For those wanting to learn more, I have a blog post dedicated on properly creating Google promotions – Enhancing Google Shopping With Promotions.
+Note, Google promotions are added through the Merchant Center account as well and not within the Google Ads interface.
+For those wanting to learn more about promotions, I have an article dedicated to Google promotions as well – Enhancing Google Shopping With Promotions.

-Let me explain.
-What this means for advertisers is that they can of course adjust bids on the campaign based on location, ad schedule and devices, but what if they want to change settings thus effecting bids on different products or a category of products?
-Of course, they cannot if all products are contained in one campaign.
+What this means for advertisers is that they can of course adjust bids on the campaign as a whole based on location, ad schedule, devices, but what if they want to change settings thus effecting bids on different products or a category of products?
+Of course, they cannot if all of their products are contained within a single campaign.

-This is why segmenting Shopping campaigns is important for many retailers who wish to fully optimize their Google Shopping listings based on location, time of day or device.
-One of the most advanced techniques shared to date, segmenting Shopping campaigns can improve Shopping results dramatically and provide advertisers a distinct advantage over their competitors.
+This is why segmenting Shopping campaigns is essential for many retailers if they wish to fully optimize their Google Shopping listings based on location, time of day or devices.
+One of the more advanced techniques for those just starting to use Google Shopping, segmenting Shopping campaigns can improve Shopping results and provide advertisers a distinct advantage over their competitors.

 Creating Multiple Google Shopping Campaigns

-The first step in creating a new Shopping campaign containing a subsection of the advertiser’s data feed product offerings is to create a brand new Shopping campaign.
-In order to do so, while in the Campaigns tab click on the red + Campaign button and select Shopping.
+The first step in creating a new Shopping campaign containing a sub-section of a feed’s product offerings is to create a new Shopping campaign.
+In order to do so while in the Campaigns view click on the blue plus button and select New Campaign.

-Once settings have been saved, the next step is to determine the products that should be in the campaign.
-By default when an advertiser creates a new campaign, Google brings in the entire product offering from the data feed that has been linked from the advertiser’s merchant center account.
+Finally, we are ready to start determining which products should be in the campaign.
+By default when an advertiser creates a new campaign, Google brings in the entire product offering in the data feed linked from the advertiser’s merchant center account.

 However, the point of segmenting is to include a subset of products within the new campaign.
 In order subdivide, click on the + symbol next to the All products.

-A window will then pop-up allowing retailers to subdivide according to fields they have populated within the data feed being sent to their Google merchant center account.
-(Again for a refresher on setting up a feed, review the blog post – Google Shopping – What It Is, How It Has Changed.
+A window will then pop-up allowing retailers to subdivide according to fields they have populated within their products that are currently approved within Google Merchant Center Account.
+(Again for a refresher on setting up a feed, review my article – Google Shopping – What It Is, How It Has Changed.

-In the example below, I am looking at the feed subdivided by Custom_label 0, which for this particular feed contains the different categories as organized on the website.
+In the example below, I am looking at the feed subdivided by Custom_label 0, which for this particular feed contains the different categories as seen on the website.

-In order to add a subsection, simply click on the double arrows to the right of the name and click save.
+In order to add a subsection, simply click the box adding a checkmark to the right of the name and click ‘Continue To Edit Bids’.
 Note, multiple categories can be selected if an advertiser wishes to use the same settings for all subsections that are to be included within the new campaign.

-Once a subsection has been added and saved, a campaign will show the subsection(s) along with another subsection named Everything else.
+Once the subsection is added and saved, a campaign will show the subsection(s) along with another subsection named Everything else.
 Since we are subdividing and the rest of the products are found within the main Shopping campaign, we will not want the rest of the products or ‘Everything else’ displaying within this campaign.
 Therefore, we need to exclude those products.

 To exclude, simply click on the bid column next to the product group that should be excluded and select the radio button next to Excluded and save.

-That is it, the new campaign has been created with the desired subsection of products.
-Settings can now be optimized based on the subsection of products rather than by all products that were originally contained in the main Shopping campaign.
+That is it, the new campaign has been created with the desired subsection of products and settings can now be optimized based on these products rather than by all products that were originally in the main Shopping campaign.

-A best-practices tip – although the priority level setting should prevent products being shown in the original main Shopping campaign, I always recommend excluding the newly created subsection in the main campaign.
+A best-practices tip here – although setting a high priority level setting should prevent products being shown in other campaigns, I always recommend excluding the newly created subsection in other campaigns that you do not wish for those items to be shown.
 In order to exclude those products, navigate to the main Shopping campaign and follow the same steps as above, only this time excluding the subsection that is now in the new Shopping campaign.

-When deciding which method of advertising is viable for an advertiser’s business goals, an advertiser must closely monitor results in terms of costs vs sales in order to optimize accounts that generate a profitable ROI.
+When deciding which method of advertising is viable for an advertiser’s business goals, an advertiser must closely monitor results in terms of costs vs sales in order to optimize accounts that generate the most profitable ROI.

 Google Shopping is an effective tool for doing this, but it must be properly configured in order to fully optimize results.
-Segmenting Shopping campaigns with the steps above is an advanced technique that can help to generate a profitable ROI, but like the setup of most campaigns it requires work and constant monitoring.
-Perhaps this is why it has the ability to generate such dramatic results, because the vast amount of advertisers are not taking the effort to employ this tactic.
-Therefore those advertiser’s who do and use all the tools available in Google Adwords can create a decided advantage over their competitors.
+Segmenting Shopping campaigns with the steps above is an advanced technique that can help to generate an ROI, but like the setup of most campaigns requires work and constant monitoring.
+Perhaps this is why it has the ability to generate such great results, because the vast amount of advertisers are not taking the effort to employ this tactic.
+Thus, leaving opportunity for those who are willing to put in the effort to fully market their products using all the tools available in Google’s every changing Ads platform.